Jasonium/DataCleaningProject/Codebook.md

 *  TimeGravityAccelerometerMagnitudeMean
   - Mean in time domain of magnitude (in Euclidean norm) of gravity acceleration signals obtained from accelerometer
 *  TimeGravityAccelerometerMagnitudeStandardDev
-  - Standard deviation in time domain of magnitude (in Euclidean norm) of gravity acceleration signals obtained from accelerometer
+  - Standard deviation in time domain of magnitude (in Euclidean norm) of gravity acceleration signals obtained from accelerometer.
 *  TimeBodyAccelerometerJerkMagnitudeMean
-  - Mean in time domain of magnitude (in Euclidean norm) of body linear acceleration obtained from accelerometer
+  - Mean in time domain of magnitude (in Euclidean norm) of body linear acceleration obtained from accelerometer.
 *  TimeBodyAccelerometerJerkMagnitudeStandardDev
-  - Standard deviation in time domain of magnitude (in Euclidean norm) of body linear acceleration obtained from accelerometer
+  - Standard deviation in time domain of magnitude (in Euclidean norm) of body linear acceleration obtained from accelerometer.
 *  TimeBodyGyroscopeMagnitudeMean
-  - Mean in time domain of magnitude (in Euclidean norm) of body acceleration signals obtained from gyroscope
+  - Mean in time domain of magnitude (in Euclidean norm) of body acceleration signals obtained from gyroscope.
 *  TimeBodyGyroscopeMagnitudeStandardDev
-  - Standard deviation in time domain of magnitude (in Euclidean norm) of body acceleration signals obtained from gyroscope
+  - Standard deviation in time domain of magnitude (in Euclidean norm) of body acceleration signals obtained from gyroscope.
 *  TimeBodyGyroscopeJerkMagnitudeMean
-  - Mean in time domain of magnitude (in Euclidean norm) of angular velocity obtained from gyroscope
+  - Mean in time domain of magnitude (in Euclidean norm) of angular velocity obtained from gyroscope.
 *  TimeBodyGyroscopeJerkMagnitudeStandardDev
-  - Standard deviation in time domain of magnitude (in Euclidean norm) of angular velocity obtained from gyroscope
+  - Standard deviation in time domain of magnitude (in Euclidean norm) of angular velocity obtained from gyroscope.
 *  FreqBodyAccelerometerMeanX
   - Mean in frequency domain of body acceleration signals obtained from accelerometer in the X direction.
 *  FreqBodyAccelerometerMeanY